 Entity Framework - Database First Approach

-class liberary
+Class liberary

-So, it will generate the sample library with sample class file in there as shown below in the snapshot.
-But, I really don't want that class file.
+So, it will generate the sample library with a sample class file in there as shown below in the snapshot.
+But, I don't want that class file.
 So, what I do is just go ahead and delete the class file.

-delete the class file
+Delete the class file

 And then add my model and it's pretty easy to find that.
 If we go to the Data tab and look for ADO.Net Entity Data Model then select it and provide the same edmx file a proper name and then add it.